alexandzors/things/docs/grafana.md

 `mkdir /home/username/varken`

 - Now you will need to create a varken.ini file in your ~/varken directory.
-You can find an example of this config file [here](https://github.com/alexandzors/things/confg_files/varken.ini).
+You can find an example of this config file [here](https://github.com/Boerderij/Varken/blob/master/data/varken.example.ini).
 To create this file you can run either:

 `nano varken.ini` or `touch varken.ini && nano varken.ini`

 Varken config docs can be found [here](https://github.com/Boerderij/Varken/wiki/Configuration)

+*You can find me exact varken.ini file [here](https://github.com/alexandzors/things/blob/master/config_files/varken.ini) if you are stuck*
 - Once the config file is done you can now run the following to start Varken

 `docker run -d --name=varken -v /home/username/varken:/config TZ=America/Chicago boerderij/varken`